luanpotter/shattered-wilds/docs/lexicon/Action/Drag_Grappler.md

 ---
 type: "Movement"
-ap_cost: 1
+ap: 1
 ---

-Move 1 hex while Immobilized, dragging your grapple.
+Move 1 hex while Immobilized, dragging your grappler with you.
 Requires a contested Muscles check against Stance with a -3 modifier.
 You can use more APs to move extra hexes.